A working model on the peopling of Eurasia

 A single major migration of modern humans into the continents of Asia and Sahul was strongly supported by earlier studies using mitochondrial DNA, the non-recombining portion of Y chromosomes, and autosomal SNP data [42–45].
 Ancestral Ancient South Indians with no West Eurasian relatedness, East Asians, Onge (Andamanese hunter–gatherers) and Papuans all derive in a short evolutionary time from the eastward dispersal of an out-of-Africa population [46,47].
 The HUGO (Human Genome Organization) Pan-Asian SNP consortium [44] investigated haplotype diversity within present-day Asian populations and found a strong correlation with latitude, with diversity decreasing from south to north.
 The correlation continues to hold when only mainland Southeast Asian and East Asian populations are considered, and is perhaps attributable to a serial founder effect [50].
 These observations are consistent with the view that soon after the single eastward migration of modern humans, East Asians diverged in southern East Asia and dispersed northward across the continent.

-Note: it is also possible to model Australasians as just a single distinct EEC branch with extra Denisovan/archaic inputs, next to Önge, AASI and ESEA; e.g. rather than an admixture between basal Önge and an Oceanian IUP. – We decided to use this scenario in regards to the earlier archaeologic findings in Australasia, which contrast the later genetic divergence date estimation (c.
-40kya for EEC). – Yet those findings may be affilated with archaic humans, thus a rapidly diversified EEC source could be an simpler explanation.
+Note: it is also possible to model Australasians as just a single distinct EEC branch with extra Denisovan/archaic inputs, next to Önge, AASI and ESEA; e.g. an admixture between 'residual EEC' and an Oceanian IUP or basal EEC:

 UP period:

-Those heading into Europe would encounter remnants of the East Eurasian-affilated IUP populations, which whom they would partially absorb, and subsequently gave rise to the Aurignacian culture(s) represented by GoyetQ116‐1, and the Gravettian culture(s) represented by Sunghir/Kostenki and the Vestonice cluster.
+Those heading into Europe would encounter remnants of the East Eurasian-affilated IUP populations, which whom they would replace and partially absorb, subsequently giving rise to the Aurignacian culture(s) represented by GoyetQ116‐1 (with 17–23% IUP admixture) and Kostenki14 (with no or only marginally relevant IUP admixture) and the Gravettian culture(s) represented by Sunghir and the Vestonice clusters (e.g. GoyetQ116-1 + Kostenki14 like).

-Subsequent geneflow from "basal Eurasian like" groups from Northeast Africa or the Arab peninsula would left some genetic influences onto the Levantine groups (and beyond), resulting in the formation of the Epipaleolothic Natufians, who would again expand throughout the Arab peninsula and Northeast Africa.
+Subsequent geneflow from groups from Northeast Africa (Egypt Paleolithic) would have left some genetic influences onto the Levantine groups (and beyond), resulting in the formation of the Epipaleolothic Natufians, who would later again expand throughout the Arab peninsula and Northeast Africa.

-The ancestral West Eurasians who stayed in the Hub on the Persian plateau (WEC2), would later, after contact events with "basal" and East Eurasian components, in part via contat to AASI and or via extensive ANE-like geneflow, re-emerge as the Iranian Mesolithic hunter-gatherers and Neolithic Iranians.
+The ancestral West Eurasians who stayed in the Hub (WEC2), would later, after contact events with Basal Eurasian, Caucasus_UP and Ancient North Eurasian (ANE) components, re-emerge as the Iranian Mesolithic hunter-gatherers and Neolithic Iranians.

 The first successful major expansion was the IUP/EEC wave (Ancient East Eurasians), which populated most of Eurasia; with the EEC heading into the South–Southeast Asia region, diversifying there, and the main source of ancestry for all modern East Eurasians.

 The second successful major expansion was the UP/WEC wave (Ancient West Eurasians), which expanded after the IUP wave.
-The UP wave partly absorbed and partly replaced the previous IUP groups.
-The deep West Eurasian component which stayed in the Hub region (WEC2) contributed primarily to later Mesolithic and Neolithic Iranian groups.
+The UP wave replaced and partly absorbed the previous IUP groups.

 "The Ust’Ishim lineage is described as "near trifurcation" between West and East Eurasians, but sharing a short period of evolutionary drift with Eastern Eurasians, having diverged from their ancestor shortly after the divergence from Ancient Western Eurasians."